Klipper3d/klipper/docs/Config_Reference.md

 #   error.
 If safe_distance is not provided, it will be inferred from
 #   position_min and position_max for the dual and primary carriages.
 If set
 #   to 0 (or safe_distance is unset and position_min and position_max are
-#   identical for the primary and dual carraiges), the carriages proximity
+#   identical for the primary and dual carriages), the carriages proximity
 #   checks will be disabled.
 #step_pin:
 #dir_pin: